Pesticidal Cleaning Products

 Once the MDA has processed renewals, the products checked yes to the above question will receive a follow-up request for the following information.

-• For each pesticidal cleaning product or fabric treatment containing intentionally added PFAS, please provide the following:
+• For each pesticidal cleaning product containing intentionally added PFAS, please provide the following:

 • The name and purpose for each PFAS in the product, including any product components;